freeplane/docs/src/docs/ai/ai-integration-getting-started.md

 - `New chat`: start a clean live chat.
 - `Chats`: open the chat list dialog.
-- `Manage profiles`: open profile management.
+- `Edit profiles...`: open profile management.
 - `AI profile`: shows or selects the active profile.
+- model selector: selects the provider/model used by ordinary chat requests.
+- thinking-effort selector: sets the default thinking effort used by ordinary chat requests.
+- `Temperature` in the AI panel menu: sets the default temperature used by ordinary chat requests.

 ### Next steps